 Massachusetts Commission for the Blind gives the highest quality rehabilitation and social services to blind individuals, leading to independence and full community participation.
 Services are made up of areas like Vocational Rehabilitation, Independent Living Social Skills, Assistive Technology, Rehabilitation Teaching, Orientation and Mobility and Specialized Services to Children, Elders and Deaf Blind Support.
 View all MCB offices.

 Massachusetts Rehabilitation Commission (MRC)

 MRC provides vocational rehabilitation, independent living services, and disability determination.
-View a list of all MRC offices.
+View all MRC offices.

 MassHire Career Centers

 MassHire Career Centers help people use a variety of job assistance tools and services like career counseling, workshops, finding local, statewide and national job listings, resume writing and more.
 Assistive technology and specialized services for people with disabilities are available in some locations.
-View a list of all MassHire Career Centers.
+View all MassHire Career Centers.

 Recovery Learning Communities (RLCs)

 RLCs are consumer-run networks of self-help/peer support, information and referral, advocacy and training activities for people with serious mental illness.
-View a list of all RLCs.
+View all RLCs.

 Serving the Health Insurance Needs of Everyone (SHINE)

 The SHINE Program (Serving the Health Insurance Needs of Everyone) is a state health insurance assistance program that gives free health insurance information, counseling and assistance to Massachusetts residents with Medicare and their caregivers.
 The SHINE Program is run by the Massachusetts Executive Office of Elder Affairs with help from elder service agencies, social service and community based agencies and Councils on Aging.
 The program is partially funded by the federal agency Centers for Medicare & Medicaid Services.
 View all SHINE offices.